The Best Cheeses for Burgers

 Whether you “stuff” a burger with blue cheese or melt it on top, this pleasantly pungent and extremely creamy cheese makes a cheeseburger truly decadent.
 Many upscale steak restaurants often feature blue cheese on their burgers along with high-end bacon (such as Nueske’s from Wisconsin) because the combined effect of both creates one of the richest hamburger tastes around.
 One classic is the “Black and Blue” burger, where the ground beef patty is blackened with Cajun seasoning and topped with crumbled blue cheese.
 A little bit will go a long way, so the amount of blue cheese you add to the burger should be based on how much you love it!

 Jack cheese is one of the best for melting, which makes it perfect for a gooey cheeseburger.
 Its mild flavor also makes it a willing partner for bold flavors, as in this recipe from Bobby Flay.
 Add Mexican or Italian seasonings to your ground beef and top with Jack cheese.
-If you like, up the flavor factor by using jalapeño or habanero Jack cheese.
+If you like, up the flavor factor by using jalapeño, habanero, or pepperjack cheese.

 Don’t be afraid to veer off the cow’s milk path in search of the ultimate cheeseburger.
 A soft goat’s milk cheese (chèvre) such as Montrachet adds a delightfully creamy tang to complement the seared beef.
 Or try a mixed-milk cheese combining goat, sheep and/or cow milk for added complexity.
 But if you’re using one of these fine cheeses, skip the ketchup and go gourmet by topping with caramelized onions or homemade onion jam.